patriciogonzalezvivo/thebookofshaders/07/README.md

 * How we can use this to draw a circle?

-* Modify the above code in order to contain the circular gradient inside the canvas. ____I'm not sure what this means____
+* Modify the above code in order to contain the entire circular gradient inside the canvas.

 ### Distance field

-Imagine the above example as an inverse altitude map, where darker implies taller.
-The gradient shows us something similar to the pattern made by a cone. ____Imagine yourself on the top of that cone, under your foot you hold the tip of a ruled tape while the rest of it goes down the hill.
-Because you are in the center of the canvas, the ruler will mark "0.5" in the extreme.
-(This isn't quite right the way it's written)____  ____This will be constant in all your directions.
-(This is confusing) ____ By choosing where to “cut” the cone you will get a bigger or smaller circular surface.
+We can also think of the above example as an altitude map, where darker implies taller.
+The gradient shows us something similar to the pattern made by a cone.
+Imagine yourself on the top of that cone.
+The horizontal distance to the edge of the cone is 0.5.
+This will be constant in all directions.
+By choosing where to “cut” the cone you will get a bigger or smaller circular surface.

 ![](distance-field.jpg)

 Basically we are using a re-interpretation of the space (based on the distance to the center) to make shapes.
-This technique is known as a “distance field” and is use in different ways from font outlines to 3D graphics.
+This technique is known as a “distance field” and is used in different ways from font outlines to 3D graphics.

 Try the following exercises: